-- any gateway approval require the draft VPA PA be publicly notified and entered into before any amendment to the planning controls the subject of the Planning Proposal, and - the Minister not agree to any amendment to the planning controls the subject of the Planning Proposal until the VPA PA is executed by the Developer and delivered to the Council.
+- any gateway approval require the draft VPA be publicly notified and entered into before any amendment to the planning controls the subject of the Planning Proposal, and - the Minister not agree to any amendment to the planning controls the subject of the Planning Proposal until the VPA is executed by the Developer and delivered to the Council.

-3.1.2 Development Applications and Modification Applications
+3.1.2.
+Development Applications

-Where a VPA PA Proposal is made in connection with a Development Application or modification application, the VPA PA proposal should be the subject of pre-lodgement discussions with Council officers.
+Where a VPA Proposal is made in connection with a Development Application, the VPA proposal should be the subject of pre-lodgement discussions with Council officers.

-Lodgement of the Development Application or modification application should be accompanied by a draft of the $\frac{VPA}{PA}$ acceptable to the Council, or a detailed written irrevocable offer acceptable to the Council for the purposes of $\frac{s93I(3)}{s7.7(3)}$ of the Act.
+Lodgement of the Development Application should be accompanied by a draft of the VPA acceptable to the Council, or a detailed written irrevocable offer acceptable to the Council for the purposes of s93l(3) of the Act.

-The Council will publicly notify the VPA PA contemporaneously with the Development Application or modification application wherever possible.
+The Council will publicly notify the VPA contemporaneously with the Development Application wherever possible.

-The Council will require the Developer to execute the agreed draft VPA PA or to have provided a detailed written irrevocable offer acceptable to the Council before the Development Application or modification application is determined (whether by the governing body or a delegate).
+The Council will require the Developer to execute the agreed draft VPA or to have provided a detailed written irrevocable offer acceptable to the Council before the Development Application is determined (whether by the governing body or a delegate).

-If the Developer has submitted a detailed written irrevocable offer acceptable to the Council, any Development Consent granted by the Council to the Development Application or modification application will ordinarily be subject to a deferred commencement condition requiring the VPA PA to be entered into in accordance with the offer before the consent operates.
+If the Developer has submitted a detailed written irrevocable offer acceptable to the Council, any Development Consent granted by the Council to the Development Application will ordinarily be subject to a deferred commencement condition requiring the VPA to be entered into in accordance with the offer before the consent operates.

-3.2 Preparation and form of VPA PA
+3.2.
+Preparation and form of VPA

-The Council Developer will have responsibility for preparation of a VPA PA.
+The Council will have responsibility for preparation of a VPA.